68

 Aug 22, 2019 2:22 AM

+I describe Corporatism as “Fascism without the street theater”.
+Everyone’s been trained to associate “Fascist” with some kind of jack booted Prussian which makes it rather easy to slide the actual substance of corporatism into view while everyone’s attention is diverted.
 I think its a good idea for people to revisit the history of the 1930s.
 Not the generic German Nuremberg rallies, “Triumph of the Will” stuff but what was going on in countries like the US.
 (Revisiting the German experience is only important in the context of the “Night of the Long Knives”, the conversion of a right wing populist movement into a tool of corporate power.)
 Once we understand this period we can see a continuum through to today’s politics and maybe draw useful lessons for today from it.
-One thing hasn’t changed, though — Goebbels was a true master of the art of propaganda and his handiwork is still very much in evidence in contemporary media.
+One thing hasn’t changed, though — Goebbels was a true master of the art of propaganda and his handiwork… Read more »

 mark